-Apart from the emails and SMS notifications that Team Helpdesk System sent out to technicians on any assignment of a support case, Team Helpdesk System can add/update an appointment or task item into the concerned technician’s mailbox when the helpdesk manager assign/change the due date on a support case.
+Apart from the emails notifications sent out to technicians on any assignment of a case, Helpdesk add-in can add/update an appointment or task item into the concerned technician’s mailbox when the manager assign/change the due date on a case.
 Any change in the due date of that case at a later stage will be automatically updated to the existing appointment/task in the mailbox.
 This appointment/task is removed when the corresponding case is closed.

 The Team Helpdesk due date appointments/tasks appear in summarized form on the main ‘Outlook Today‘ page when the technician starts Outlook.
 This way, the technician gets to know which new cases are being assigned to him/her.